msgphp/symfony-demo-app/README.md

 Each environment may extend services from the base environment, e.g. to configure specific ports and volumes.

 The default services are built from the `base` Dockerfile.
-To extend it for e.g. the `dev` environment, conceptually it could be done with `FROM <project>_app AS base`, however, this will use the last image built (not the one currently being build).
+To extend it for e.g. the `dev` environment, conceptually it could be done with `FROM <project>_app AS base` in its own `Dockerfile`, however, this will use the last image built (not the one currently being build).

-Alternatively one could copy the `app` service into `docker-compose.yaml` of the `dev` environment, and define a new `build` configuration.
+To solve it, one should could copy the `app` service into `docker-compose.yaml` of the `dev` environment, and define a new `build` configuration.
 Effectively this is a huge copy-paste.

 To overcome, the `base` environment by default specifies the target staging environment in its build target, i.e.: